 Over the years, thanks to the fact that the athletes have been getting better and better, the records both of the running and of the cycling race have somewhat come down.

-And to prove just how much the athletes from Marciana Marina enjoy a challenge, a race with "Graziella" bikes without gears has been held since 2013; departure is from Poggio, and arrival at Monte Perone.
+And to prove just how much the athletes from Marciana Marina enjoy a challenge, some new and original races have been introduced: the race with "Graziella" bikes without gears has been held since 2013, with departure from Poggio, and arrival at Monte Perone, and has been placed in the "team" category.